Online multimedia resources

 Video streaming subscriptions (feature films, documentaries and more)

-Learn360 is a video streaming service licensed by Ministry of Education.
-Here you will find a growing collection of images, video and audio clips, and full length documentaries exploring many subject areas and appropriate for school projects.
+Learn360 is a video streaming service licensed by Ministry of Education in which you will find a growing collection of images, video and audio clips, and full length documentaries exploring many subject areas and appropriate for school projects.
 Some items can be downloaded for offline use, while others can only be streamed.
 The Criterion on Demand feature film collection is also included as part of Learn360.

 Ebooks and audiobooks; includes YA novels, some of the "classics" (like all of Shakespeare's plays), poetry, short stories and nonfiction (science, history, geography topics).